phcompeau/biological_modeling_course/_pages/coronavirus/extra.md

 Bonded energy can be broken down into three terms: bond, angle, and dihedral.
 We will explain here what each term represents as additional information, but this is beyond the scope of this module as it gets extremely complicated.
 The bond term describes the potential between a pair of covalently bonded atoms and is represented by harmonic potential, or in simpler terms, bond stretching.
 The angle term describes the potential between a triplet of atoms covalently bonded like a ‘V’ shape and is represented by angle vibration.
 Finally, the dihedral term describes the potential between a consecutively bonded quadruplet of atoms and are represented by the angular spring between the plane formed by the first three atoms and the plane formed by the last three atoms [^TCBG].

 Nonbond energy can be broken down into two terms: electrostatic interactions (Coulomb potential) and van der Waals interactions (Lennard-Jones potential). **Electrostatic interaction** refers to the attraction and repulsion force from the electric charge of the atoms.
 To calculate the total electrostatic interaction, we need to consider this interaction between every atom pair within the molecule.
 Just like proteins, atoms are dynamic systems.
 The electrons are constantly circling around the nucleus and at any given time, they could be localized on one side.
 This will cause the atom to have a temporary negative charge on one side and positive charge on the other side.
 In addition, nearby atoms can also influence the electron cloud.
 These temporary charges are referred to as **induced dipoles**. **Van der Waals** interaction refers to the attraction and repulsion force between atoms from these induced dipoles.

+## Extra (homology)

+## Extra

+* Need to have already specified that spike is a homotrimer before we appeal to the tutorial.

+* We need to make sure that the specification of the .pdb file type comes back somewhere before we give the results.
+It may be a perfect place to do so in this lesson.

+* Missing definition of domain -- need to do this concisely earlier.
+Perhaps explain that spike has S1 and S2.

+* We may need a discussion of what NTD and RBD do at some point.

+* Perhaps something about how **threading** works.
+Fact is that even if a protein doesn't have a homologous protein in a database, most proteins will still have a protein of very similar structure.

+* Unfortunately, there are occasions where no identified proteins have notable sequence similarities.
+The alternative is to use threading, or fold recognition.
+In this case, rather than comparing the target sequence to sequences in the database, this method compares the target sequence to structures themselves.
+The biological basis of this method is that in nature, protein structures tend to be highly conservative and unique structural folds are therefore limited.

+* A simple explanation of the general threading algorithm is that structure predictions are created by placing or “threading” each amino acid in the target sequence to template structures from a non-redundant template database, and then assessing how well it fits with some scoring function[^score].
+Then, the best-fit templates are used to build the predicted model.
+The scoring function varies per algorithm, but it typically takes secondary structure compatibilities, gap penalties during alignment, and other terms that depend on amino acids that are bought into contact by the alignment.

+* Each software has its own algorithms and method of assembly, such as how to decide which templates to use, how to use the templates, and how to fill in blurry areas (no good matches with templates).
+Nevertheless, the three softwares essentially build the models by assembling varying fragments from templates.
+If you would like to learn more about the intricacies of each software, you can follow these linkes: [Robetta](https://www.rosettacommons.org/docs/latest/application_documentation/structure_prediction/RosettaCM), [Galaxy]( https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3462707/), [SWISS-MODEL](https://swissmodel.expasy.org/docs/help).